-Proposal No. 2: Approval of an Amendment to our 2019 Stock Incentive Plan.
-The affirmative vote of the holders of a majority of the votes cast and entitled to vote at the Annual Meeting is required for the approval of an amendment to our 2019 Stock Incentive Plan to increase the number of shares reserved under the plan.
+Proposal No. 2: Approval of the Lincoln Park Purchase Agreement.
+The affirmative vote of the holders of a majority of the votes cast and entitled to vote at the Annual Meeting is required for the approval, for purposes of complying with Nasdaq Listing Rule 5635(d), of the potential issuance and sale of up to \$10,000,000 of the Company's common stock pursuant to the Lincoln Park Purchase Agreement.
 In the event of any broker non-votes or abstentions in connection with Proposal No. 2, such broker non-votes and abstentions will be counted as not present and these shares will be deducted from the total shares of which a majority is required.

-Proposal No. 3: Approval of an Amendment to the Company's Amended and Restated Certificate of Incorporation.
-The affirmative vote of the holders of a majority of the votes cast and entitled to vote at the Annual Meeting is required for the approval of an amendment to the Company's Amended and Restated Certificate of Incorporation to effect an increase in the number of authorized shares of the Company's common stock from 200,000,000 to 300,000,000.
-In the event of any broker nonvotes or abstentions in connection with Proposal No. 3, such broker non-votes and abstentions will be counted as not present and these shares will be deducted from the total shares of which a majority is required.
+Proposal No. 3: Approval of Reverse Split Proposal.
+The affirmative vote of the holders of a majority of the votes cast and entitled to vote at the Annual Meeting is required for the approval of an amendment to the Company's Certificate of Incorporation to effect a reverse split of our issued and outstanding shares of common stock at a specific ratio, ranging from one-for-two (1:2) to one-for-ten (1:10), with the exact ratio within such range to be determined by our Board.
+In the event of any broker non-votes or abstentions in connection with Proposal No. 3, such broker non-votes and abstentions will be counted as not present and these shares will be deducted from the total shares of which a majority is required.
 In the case of shares held by a broker, bank or other agent for a beneficial owner who has not provided instructions to such broker, bank or other agent, we believe the broker, bank or other agent will have discretionary authority to vote the shares for approval of Proposal No. 3.